aurreum/docs/version/3.0.44811/_sources/vmware/vmware.md

 ### NBD & NBDSSL transport

 During the backup, data flows over the LAN network from the virtualization platform to the backup host and then from the backup host to the storage server.
 SSL encryption (NBDSSL) is also supported.
-These transport modes are suitable for the protection of VMware with simple deployment, simple IP network, small production data, and low transport performance requirements.
+These transport modes are suitable for the protection of VMware with simple deployment, simple IP networks, small production data, and low transport performance requirements.
 The backup host supports flexible deployment in the following ways:

 - The backup host, backup server, and storage server can reside on the same host.
 - The backup host can reside on a Linux server that has network connectivity with the backup server and storage server.
 The Linux server can be physical or virtual.